Budibase/website/content/blog/data/mongodb-crud-app.md

 This removes all properties except the id, date, location, and customer email.

-You can run your query to make sure it works as you wanted.
+You can run your query to make sure your MongoDB CRUD app works as you wanted.
 Then save it.

 The insert_sale query looks like this:![Insert sale query](https://res.cloudinary.com/daog6scxm/image/upload/v1660058580/cms/07-insert-sale_nev4q3.webp "Insert sale query")